Training Tensor Attention Efficiently: From Cubic to Almost Linear Time: Introduction

 On the other hand, many studies find that multi-view is crucial for high-order correlation in various kinds of data, e.g., math \citep{sht24}, graph \citep{dlg+22,lyh+23}, and multi-modality \citep{laj15}.
 For example, recently, OpenAI released GPT-4o \citep{gpt4o}, and Google released Project Astra \citep{astra}, two flagship multi-modality models that aim to reason across three views, i.e., audio, vision, and text in real-time.

-However, \cite{sht24} theoretically and empirically shows that classical attention can capture pairwise correlation but not triple-wise correlation due to the representational limitations of matrix attention.
+However, \cite{sht24} theoretically and empirically shows that classical attention can capture pairwise correlation but not triple-wise correlation due to the representational limitations of matrix attention.~\cite{sht24} introduces a triple detection task, demonstrating that classical attention layers have complexity scaling linearly with the input size, while high-order attention can efficiently perform this computation within a single head.

 In other words, one classical matrix attention head ``cannot'' capture the information relevant to multi-views simultaneously unless using multiple layers with careful architecture design.
-This poses a fundamental technical obstacle for multi-modality models to efficiently fuse multiple representations/views to capture the high-order correlation among them.
+This poses a fundamental technical obstacle for multi-modality models to efficiently fuse multiple representations/views to capture the high-order correlation among them, e.g., the high-order correlations among multi-modalities such as audio, text, and images.

 To fundamentally solve the above obstacle, \cite{sht24} and \cite{as24_iclr} introduce {\it Tensor Attention}, which is a higher-order generalization of matrix attention that can capture high-order/multi-view information intrinsically.
-More specifically, it is defined as $\mathsf{Softmax}(Q (K_1 \oslash K_2)^\top)(V_1 \oslash V_2)$ (Definition~\ref{def:tensor_att}, and illustrated in Figure~\ref{fig:tensor}), where $\oslash$ is one kind of tensor operation, and $Q$, $K_1/V_1$, $K_2/V_2$ can be from different views/modalities.
+More specifically, it is defined as $\mathsf{Softmax}(Q (K_1 \oslash K_2)^\top)(V_1 \oslash V_2)$ (Definition~\ref{def:tensor_att}, and illustrated in Figure~\ref{fig:tensor}), where $\oslash$ is column-wise Kronecker product, and $Q$, $K_1/V_1$, $K_2/V_2$ can be from different views/modalities.
 However, to implement Tensor Attention practically, we must overcome the complexity bottleneck.
 Let the input token length be $n$, then the forward and backward time complexity of tensor attention will be $O(n^3)$ as $Q (K_1 \oslash K_2)^\top \in \R^{n \times n^2}$ \citep{mzz+19}, while the time complexity of matrix attention is $O(n^2)$ only as $Q K^\top \in \R^{n \times n}$ \citep{kwh23}.
 For example, the input length of Llama2 \citep{tms+23} is 4096.
 So, intuitively, if we put tensor attention in Llama2, the input length will reduce to 256 to keep the same complexity in running speed and memory consumption.